BlackSwanBay/NvidiaProfileInspectorRevamped/README.md

 The main repo from Orbmu2k isn't updated often & since then their have been many forks adding new content to the program, this fork combines all those into one & also maintains future support for new features, such as adding support for DLSS related toggles.

 ## New Features
-- More settings such as RTX HDR and Dynamic Vibrance, overrides for DLSS, image sharpening, Stereocopic viewing options
+- More settings (RTX HDR, Dynamic Vibrance, DLSS, Sharpening, Stereocopic, Anti-Aliasing, Latency, etc)
-- Improved usability of the search/filter field (automatically applies as you type, can be cleared using the "escape" key)
+- Improved usability of the search/filter field (automatically applies as you type, can be cleared with "escape" key)
-- Bug fixes
 - Improved error messaging
 - Faster load times
+- Bug fixes

 ## Links